haimkastner/castnet-blog/contents/en/blog/private-vpn-on-aws.md

 <image-responsive imageURL="blog/private-vpn-on-aws/1.jpeg" />

-We will choose the region where we are interested in being hosted, we will probably prefer a region that is physically close to us, so our communication to the cloud will be as fast as it is possible.
+Choose the region where you are interested in being hosted, prefer a region that is physically close to you, so the communication to the cloud will be as fast as it is possible.

 <image-responsive imageURL="blog/private-vpn-on-aws/2.jpeg" />

-After we have selected the region where we will host the server, it is time to create a machine instance.
+After region selection, it is time to create a machine instance.

 <image-responsive imageURL="blog/private-vpn-on-aws/3.jpeg" />